josemazo/learning-travis-coveralls/README.md

 learning-travis-coveralls
 =========================

-A toy Django project for learn Travis-CI and Coveralls
+A toy Django project for learn Travis-CI and Coveralls.

+The Django site will be called 'sugar', with only an app, 'candy'.